chadsec1/decoyim/THREAT_MODEL.md

 for verification of identities using fingerprint verification or SMP.
 If these features are used as part of a good opsec strategy with all contacts, it will serve to protect against impersonation.

 Correlation attacks are possible for a server to execute.
-However, CoyIM implements two different mitigations to avoid this attack.
+However, DecoyIM implements two different mitigations to avoid this attack.
 The first one is based on randomizing connection and reconnection intervals between accounts, and the second uses different Tor circuits for any account, which means that the connections for the different accounts look like they come from different places.
 Finally, some XMPP clients use the same resource for different accounts.
 This is usually not enough information to reliably correlate two accounts, but it will reduce the anonymity set.
-For this and other reasons, CoyIM randomizes the resource on every connection.
+For this and other reasons, DecoyIM randomizes the resource on every connection.

 Finally, the server for a user can find out location information about the user, including the IP address.
-As a mitigation against this, CoyIM will use Tor for all connections, if possible.
+As a mitigation against this, DecoyIM will use Tor for all connections, if possible.
 By default, it will not connect without Tor available, to protect against user mistakes.
-In general, CoyIM will fail _closed_, not _open_.
+In general, DecoyIM will fail _closed_, not _open_.

-CoyIM cannot protect against Denial of Service attacks from servers.
+DecoyIM cannot protect against Denial of Service attacks from servers.

 #### Peer-based attacks